 – Present your budget; and

-– Answer any questions from members of Finance Board
+– Answer any questions from members of the Student Senate

 NOTE: All presentations are business casual or business formal dress.
 You may have up to 3 speakers and no more than 10 minutes to present your work.
 Award notifications will typically be sent out within 5 business days.

-If you apply for a Diversity and Inclusion grant, DIB applications will require TWO separate presentations – one to both DIB and Finance Board.
-For Service and Philanthropy grants, S&P board members will sit in directly on Finance board meetings for S&P grant approvals.
-If you applied for a DIB grant, you will first present to DIB to get approval from their board before coming to present your budget to Finance Board.
-DIB presentations will occur on Wednesdays from 6:00-7:00 pm Finance Board presentations will occur on Mondays between 7:30-8:30pm.
+If you apply for a Diversity and Inclusion grant, DIB applications will require TWO separate presentations – one to both DIB and Student Senate.
+For Service and Philanthropy grants, S&P board members will sit in directly on Student Senate meetings for S&P grant approvals.
+If you applied for a DIB grant, you will first present to DIB to get approval from their board before coming to present your budget to the Student Senate.
+DIB presentations will occur on Wednesdays from 6:00-7:00 pm and Student Senate presentations will occur on Wednesdays between 6:30-8:00 pm.